AshmitD/edusolve/README.md

 * Download the Expo App
 * Run the app from terminal
   * `` npm run ios ``
-* From your phone, scan the QR code from the Camera App
+* From your phone, scan the QR code from the IOS Camera App
 * Click the pop up that says "Expo QR Code, Open in Expo"
 * Enjoy the app!